homer0/aurelia-class-enhancements/README.md

 }
 ```

-But on the ViewModel, you want to add some other functionality that also needs to run on the `canDeactivate` but only if the enhanced method returned `false`.
+But on the ViewModel, you want to add some other functionality that also needs to run on the `canDeactivate`, but only if the enhanced method returned `false`.

-I didn't want to modify the signature of the enhanced method because, if the method has optional parameters, it would end up being a total mess.
+Modifying the signature of the enhanced method to add an extra parameter wasn't an option, as it could end up messing up methods with optional parameters.

-The easiest way to solve this is with the lifecycle method the library uses to send the returned value from the enhanced method.
+The easiest way to solve this was adding a _lifecycle method_ the library will call, if defined, with whatever was returned from the enhanced method.

-The method, is called `enhanced[OriginalMethodName]Return` (even if the method name starts with lowercase, the library will make the first letter uppercase) and this is the signature:
+The name of the method is dynamically generated based on the name of the original method: `enhanced[OriginalMethodName]Return` (even if the method name starts with lowercase, the library will make the first letter uppercase).

+This is its signature:

 ```js
 enhancedCanDeactivateReturn(value, enhancementInstance): void
 ```

-If the ViewModel implements it, the library will call it with whatever value the enhanced method returned, and a reference to the enhancement class instance.

 ## Development